 What is the Levy?

-We have people you can talk to who can work with you to find the best levy, so contact us for a free consultation by emailing firstname.lastname@example.org or telephoning 01905 743435.
+We can advise you on using your levy.
+Contact us for a free consultation by emailing firstname.lastname@example.org or telephoning 01905 743435.

 What is the £15,000 allowance?

 The allowance reduces the amount of Apprenticeship Levy you have to pay by £15,000 across the year.